The ‘Self’ as described by Carl Jung, is the “God within you”, also referred to as the ‘Soul’ by some religious schools.

 - You will not feel dejected by others as you will be your own master, by keeping your interests first.

-- You will understand and respect others when they don’t feel like doing something instead of being upset and hurt over it.
+- Your understanding and respect for others when they don’t feel like doing something will increase.
+This will be in place of being upset and hurt over it.

 - You will be able to Love better, with a more honest and pure heart, because you are being true to yourself which is the first step in being true to others.